NCAR/cti-serial/README.md

         cd cti-serial

 1. Run a podman image interactively.
-An interactive session may be necessary if you're installing the package and the gpg-agent needs to prompt for the password to the "<eol-prog@ucar.edu>" signing key.
+An interactive session may be necessary if you're installing the package and the gpg-agent needs to prompt for the password to the \<eol-prog@ucar.edu\> signing key.

         start_podman bionic